Understanding a Criminal Mind

 Please describe your path from SUNY Brockport to your current position.

-I tried to involve myself in as much as I could in different ways such as student government, clubs, and events.
 My senior year I was able to get an internship with the University of Rochester Sleep Research Lab.
 I loved it as it was a small team environment and it exposed me to different facets of clinical psychology, grants, and high-level research.
 I was honored when they hired me after I graduated.
 Had things worked out differently, I would have absolutely pursued further education and a career in clinical psychology.
-I believe my time at the lab as well as my experience deploying with the Army to Afghanistan to train Afghan police provided me with a competitive application for the FBI.
+I believe my time at the lab and my experience deploying with the Army to Afghanistan to train Afghan police provided me with a competitive application for the FBI.

 What was the most valuable lesson you learned while at SUNY Brockport?

-Most important to me was being a good listener.
+Being a good listener.
 It is the foundation of being an excellent communicator.
 Whether it was my professors, peers, or even those I frankly didn’t agree with, I tried to expose myself to and consider what others had to say even if it felt uncomfortable or foreign to me.
 To hear different views and share my own when appropriate allowed me to make friends and find connections with folks whom I would have never thought possible or relevant.
-I am a very big believer in service.
-I treat leadership as a service, and it all begins with listening to what others have to say to understand what is important to them.

 What is your favorite memory from your time at SUNY Brockport?